Bachelor of Criminology

 Knowledge of a Discipline

 Graduates will demonstrate knowledge of criminology, the Australian criminal justice system, theoretical perspectives of crime, changing policy responses to crime control and the way in which crime is presented in media and political discourse.
+In particular, graduates will demonstrate an awareness of geographical differences in crime and matters of law and order and understand how issues of equity impact upon offenders and victims.
 This knowledge will be taught in lectures, unit materials and online activities and assessed throughout the degree through a range of different activities.
 Graduates will demonstrate a general understanding about a variety of criminal justice systems, and the way that they have developed over time in relation to different political and social contexts.
 Graduates will be assessed on their capacity to understand how international events have impacted on Australia's adoption of certain systems, such as policing or prisons and why international events can have such a dramatic impact on our criminal justice system.

 Graduates will have developed skills that enable them to investigate, synthesise and communicate the ideas and information acquired from their study.
-Communication skills including oral, online and written communication skills that are appropriate for graduates to use within the workplace will be taught and practised in lectures, tutorials and online activities.
+Communication skills including oral communication skills for application to a diverse range of vulnerable people and contexts, online and written communication skills that are appropriate for graduates to use within the workplace will be taught and practised in lectures, tutorials and online activities.

 Graduates will demonstrate their ability to locate, evaluate and apply information from a variety of sources throughout their degree.
 Graduates will be able to evaluate and interpret information in a useful manner.
 Graduates will be assessed on their ability to deconstruct assignment tasks and to integrate theory and literature into their work.